Loomis, Sayles & Company

 DEVELOPED

-Our Anticipated Strategy: Overweight GBP, underweight EUR
+Our Anticipated Strategy: Overweight EUR, JPY, GBP.

 EMERGING

-Underweight CNY on geopolitical risks, decline in goods exports, and risk of growth shortfall.
+Our Anticipated Strategy: Underweight CNY on geopolitical risks, decline in goods exports, and risk of growth shortfall.

 Yield Curves